-Our DPO is Alan Martin and is contactable alan@dataprotectionadviceltd.co.uk or 07402 489 691. http://dataprotectionadviceltd.co.uk
+Our DPO is Alan Martin and is contactable via alan@dataprotectionadviceltd.co.uk

 Headteacher - Senior Information Risk Owner (SIRO)

 The SIRO acts as the representative of the data controller on a day-to-day basis.
 The SIRO provides board-level accountability and greater assurance that information risks are addressed.